 Targeted consultation with stakeholders has informed the new temporary MBS telehealth items.
 Due to the nature of the COVID-19 emergency, it was not reasonably possible to undertake normal, broad consultations prior to implementation.

 How will the changes be monitored and reviewed?

 The Department of Health will monitor the use of the new temporary MBS telehealth items.
 Use of the items that does not seem to be in accordance with the relevant Medicare guidelines and legislation will be actioned appropriately.

 COVID-19 National Health Plan resources for the general public, health professionals and industry are available from the Australian Government Department of Health website.

 The Department of Health provides an email advice service for providers seeking advice on interpretation of the MBS items and rules and the Health Insurance Act and associated regulations.
-If you have a query relating to the COVID-19 telehealth MBS items please email COVIDResponse@health.gov.au.
-For all other queries relating to all other items in the Schedule, please email askMBS@health.gov.au.
+If you have a query relating exclusively to interpretation of the Schedule, you should email askMBS@health.gov.au.

 Subscribe to ‘News for Health Professionals’ on the Services Australia website and you will receive regular news highlights.

 If you are seeking advice in relation to Medicare billing, claiming, payments, or obtaining a provider number, please go to the Health Professionals page on the Services Australia website or contact Services Australia on the Provider Enquiry Line – 13 21 50.